Zrubi/qubes-artwork-proxy-vpn/README.md

 In Your ProxyVM:

 - Create a directory:

 `mkdir -p /home/user/.icons/Adwaita`

+- Unzip the icon pack:

+`unzip -d /tmp ~/QubesIncoming/<source vm>/qubes-artwork-proxy-vpn-master.zip`

-- Unzip the icon pack into that newly created directory.
+- copy the relevant files into that newly created directory:

+`cp -a /tmp/qubes-artwork-proxy-vpn-master/* /home/user/.icons/Adwaita/`

 - Reboot Your customized ProxyVM and enjoy the results :)